 Her bungalow was on the other side of the tourist district, past the Hemingway house and into one of the low-rent side streets near the airport.
 Many of her neighbors also worked in tourism, and she wasn’t the only one arriving home at that late hour.
 A shower was her top priority, and then a long sleep to start off her Independence Day.

-“Annie-dear,” someone called softly, not too far away.
-She turned to track the voice and saw Shiwan waving.
+“Ani-dear,” someone called softly, not too far away.
+She turned to track the voice, and saw Shiwan waving.
 “A package.”